shaloo/desc/docs/source/docs/thirdp_prov.rst

 Twilio
 ------

-Twilio’s API will be used to send out verification emails as part of Puttshack Cloud API implementation ecosystem when a member chooses to sign up for a Perks membership or attempts to sign in.
+Twilio’s API will be used to send out verification emails as part of :ref:`PSC<ref_c_PSC>` ecosystem when a member chooses to sign up for a Perks membership or attempts to sign in.

 To get notifications (email as well as SMS notifications) sent out via the API as quickly as possible, a scalable Puttshack Cloud API endpoint will be utilized so multiple SMS messages from the same location can be sent out in parallel without the need to create a queue that could possibly delay messages.